Summary

 All of this creates an opportunity for Exxon Mobil (NYSE:XOM), which would be able to benefit not only from the possible increase in oil and natural gas prices but also from more tight cooperation with various European countries, which are currently decoupling from Russia and are looking elsewhere to fulfill their energy needs.
 While last month I already wrote an article on how Exxon will be able to benefit from an upcoming European oil embargo against Russian oil and oil products, the latest developments in Moscow suggest that the upside for the company is even greater now as additional supply disruptions will be able to minimize the downside from demand destruction.
 Therefore, the goal of this article is to describe how those developments directly benefit the company and how they are also strengthening the bullish case for Exxon.

-After the successful counteroffensive of the Ukrainian army on the Kharkiv front earlier this month, in which the Ukrainian forces liberated 8000 square kilometers of land, Kremlin decided to go all-in and announced a mobilization of a Russian male population.
+After the successful counteroffensive of the Ukrainian army on the Kharkiv front earlier this month, in which the Ukrainian forces liberated 8,000 square kilometers of land, Kremlin decided to go all-in and announced a mobilization of a Russian male population.
 While there were talks that the mobilization would be partial, in reality, the text of the decree that was enacted is relatively vague, as it gives Russia's Ministry of Defense to decide at its own discretion how many people to mobilize.
-As a result, there are reports, that state that the Kremlin aims to mobilize up to 1 million citizens, while Russia's own Minister of Defense Sergei Shoigu was saying that the mobilization pool consists of nearly 25 million people.
+As a result, there are reports that state that the Kremlin aims to mobilize up to 1 million citizens while Russia's own Minister of Defense Sergei Shoigu was saying that the mobilization pool consists of nearly 25 million people.

 At the same time, there are already reports that people, who never served in the army, started to receive conscription notices that urge them to visit the military commissariat or risk receiving a penalty of up to 10 years in prison for avoiding the mobilization.
 In addition to this, the U.S. State Department has been urging its citizens to leave Russia immediately, as there's a risk that Kremlin will enact martial law and would fully close the Russian border.